Gridinsoft Logo

 Lumma malware plans

-Similarly to all the “major” infostealers, Lumma offers their own hosting for establishing the C2, praising their stability and anti-DDoS protection.
-Devs also boast of the anti-detection tricks like HeavensGate exploitation, binary morpher and non-resident loader.
+Similarly to all the “major” infostealers, it offers their hosting for establishing the C2, praising their stability and anti-DDoS protection.
+Devs also boast of anti-detection tricks like HeavensGate exploitation, binary morpher, and non-resident loader.

 Lumma Stealer Spreading Methods

-For spreading methods, Lumma opts for common yet unusual approaches.
-Such a paradox is explained with arranging the spreading campaigns in a way so it will be much less suspicious to the victim.
+For spreading, it opts for common yet unusual approaches.
+Such a paradox is explained by arranging the spreading campaigns in a way, so it will be much less suspicious to the victim.
 Some of them include exploiting popular social media platforms to attract as many folks as possible.

-Typically for malware that opts for a more sophisticated spreading approach, the topics for spreading are picked among ones that have the biggest traffic.
+Typically, for malware that opts for a more sophisticated spreading approach, the topics for spreading are picked among the ones that have the biggest traffic.
 With the use of SEO poisoning and spam in social media, frauds attract a lot of people to their website, which offers to download the desired software for free.
-Such tactic is not new, and was previously used by STOP/Djvu ransomware back in 2021.
+Such a tactic is not new and was previously used by STOP/Djvu ransomware back in 2021.

 Hacked YouTube Channels Promoting Software Cracks

-One particular case of Lumma stealer spreading via pirated software happened in January 2024, when a hacked YouTube account started promoting a link to cracked software downloading.
-Upon downloading the and running file from the link, users were infected with Lumma through the staged loader, that provided additional disguise to the entire operation.
+One particular case of Lumma Stealer spreading via pirated software happened in January 2024, when a hacked YouTube account started promoting a link to cracked software downloading.
+Upon downloading and running file from the link, users were infected through the staged loader, which provided additional disguise to the entire operation.

 Lumma YouTube